tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_swagger_intro.md

 After you have a valid OpenAPI specification document that describes your API, you can then feed this specification to different tools to parse it and generate the interactive documentation similar to the [Petstore example](http://petstore.swagger.io/) I referenced earlier.

 Probably the most common tool used to parse the OpenAPI specification is [Swagger UI](https://github.com/swagger-api/swagger-ui).
 (Remember, "Swagger" refers to API tooling, whereas "OpenAPI" refers to the vendor-neutral, tool agnostic specification.)
-After you download Swagger UI, you basically just separate out the **dist** folder, open up the **index.html** file inside the **dist** folder (which contains the Swagger UI project build) and reference your own Swagger specification document in place of the default one.
+After you download Swagger UI, you basically just separate out the **dist** folder, open up the **index.html** file inside the **dist** folder (which contains the Swagger UI project build) and reference your own OpenAPI specification document in place of the default one.

 The Swagger UI code generates a display that looks like this: